 Third-party data collection via cookies is being phased out, and it is likely that third-party data will be phased out across the board.
 Third-party data has historically comprised a significant component of eCommerce, creating a flow of passive customer acquisition through access to a larger pool of consumer information and strategic retargeted ads.

-eCommerce brands have shifted more focus toward customer retention, but with this new future ahead of us, we will have to take a more balanced and active approach to customer acquisition and retention.
+Brands have shifted more focus toward customer retention, but with this new future ahead of us, we will have to take a more balanced and active approach to customer acquisition and retention.

 Apple's privacy changes

 Apple no longer allows data aggregators and social media platforms like Facebook and Instagram to collect data from iPhones and iPads, which make up about 60% of mobile devices used today.

 Companies will only be able to access this data if customers consent to allow data collection through pop-ups and user settings changes (only ~21% of customers had consented by September 2021).
 As these changes occur, businesses will lose over half of the third-party data they currently have access to.